Rome Fiumicino Airport

 Transfer between terminals

-There is a wide range of parking options available at Fiumicino Airport.
-Rates range from €3 for the one-hour spaces in front of the terminal to a variety of options within the multilevel parking garages and the long-term lots.
-All parking options are connected to the terminals either via walkways or shuttle buses.
+Parking starts from about €3 for the one-hour spaces in front of the terminal, to a variety of options within the garages and long-term lots.
+All parking options are connected to the terminals via walkways or shuttle buses.

 Flights to Rome Leonardo da Vinci-Fiumicino Airport can be booked from most cities worldwide.
 Some of the major airlines offering flights to Leonardo da Vinci-Fiumicino Airport include Aer Lingus, Air Berlin, Air France, Air Canada, British Airways, China Airlines, easyJet, Jet2.com, Iberia, Lufthansa, Qatar Airways, US Airways, Vueling Airways, Wind Jet and many more.

-Free wifi is available throughout Fiumicino and Internet kiosks are also provided.
+Free wifi is available and internet kiosks are also provided.